For on campus examinations make sure you understand what you can take into the examination room and what will already be on your desk.

 - All examination rooms will be supplied with a basic English language dictionary that (unless the use of it is precluded in the rubric of the question paper) you may request to use by raising your hand and speaking to the invigilator during the examinations.

 - Where a dictionary is permitted, it must not be annotated, augmented or otherwise altered in any way apart from the inclusion of the owner's name inside the front cover.
 Annotations include, for example, notes (including single words), cross-references, highlighted text or underlined text.
 Any annotation other than the owner's name on the inside cover will be considered an attempt to introduce an 'unauthorised' item into the assessment room under the Cheating, Plagiarism, Fraudulent or Fabricated Coursework and Malpractice in University Examinations and Assessments Regulations.
-For more information see the Cheating and Plagiarism webpages.
+For more information see the Cheating in Exams webpage.